emberjs/rfcs/text/0813-template-layering.md

    }
    ```

-   **Note**: In static initializer block isn't required here (though it is a
-   standard JavaScript feature).
-The `template()` function can also be applied
-   after the class has been declared.
-If available, the static initializer
-   block allows the closest placement to the `<template>` equivalent (nested
-   inside the class body) which is why it is preferred.

-   **Note**: When used in this form, the function returns/passes through the
+   When used in this form, the function returns/passes through the target
-   target supplied in the third argument (the component class).
+   supplied in the third argument (the component class).

+   Note that the use of a static initializer block here is important for
+   capturing access to private fields.
+This will be discussed in a subsequent
+   section.

 In these small snippets, the scope bindings may look very verbose compared to
 the size of the templates, but in real-world templates, the ratio will improve.

-**TBD**: I think we should amend the v2 addon spec to make this the recommended
-publishing format.

-**Note**: Whether we actually implement `<template>` using this desugaring is
-an internal implementation detail.
-However, the semantics should work and users
-should be able to reason about `<template>` with this desugaring in mind.
+This de-sugaring specified in this section is intended to **subsume** the parts
+of RFC #779 which references its compilation output, and where it specified the
+feature in terms of the low-level primitives such as `precompileTemplate()`.
+If
+this RFC is accepted, the `<template>` feature should only be understood in
+terms of `template()`, which will be a stable and public API that stands on its
+own.

+Any build-time optimization that pre-compiles the `template()` calls at build
+time are required to ensure their output to have equivalent semantics as the
+runtime `template()` calls, assuming the same set of AST plugins are applied.
+Their exact compilation output should be considered private implementation
+details which may change over time and should not be relied upon.

+Once this RFC is accepted, any future changes (including deprecations) to the
+primitive APIs referenced in RFC #779 should have no direct bearing on the
+`<template>` or `template()` features.

 ### Tagged Template Literals